 Allison Sesso has served as the Executive Director of the Human Services Council of New York (HSC) since March 2014 and previously served for many years as the Deputy Executive Director.
-During her tenure at HSC she has led negotiations with City and State government around the provision of Cost of Living Adjustments for nonprofit workers, partnered with the Office of the Deputy Mayor for Health and Human Services on the development and implementation of a range of policy and procedural changes aimed at streamlining the relationship between nonprofits and government, including HHS Accelerator, HHS Accelerator Data, HHS Connect, Group Purchasing, audit reform, and more.
+During her tenure at HSC she has led negotiations with the City and State government around the provision of Cost of Living Adjustments for nonprofit workers, and partnered with the Office of the Deputy Mayor for Health and Human Services on the development and implementation of a range of policy and procedural changes aimed at streamlining the relationship between nonprofits and government—including the Health and Human Services ( HHS) Accelerator, HHS Accelerator Data, HHS Connect, Group Purchasing, audit reform, and more.
 Allison’s past professional experiences include working at a prominent investment bank, at the New York Public Interest Research Group, and as the coordinator of a program for victims of domestic violence and sexual abuse.
-She holds a MPA from Baruch/CUNY's School of Public Affairs.
+She holds an MPA from Baruch-City University of New York’s School of Public Affairs.

 Benjamin Dulchin is the Executive Director of the Association for Neighborhood and Housing Development (ANHD), a membership association of one hundred neighborhood-based community development groups in New York City committed to the preservation and production of affordable housing, and to equitable economic development.
 ANHD supports the activist community development movement with high-impact policy research, strategic advocacy, and capacity building for the full range of community development activities, including grassroots policy organizing and bricks-and-mortar development.
 Benjamin began working at ANHD in 2003 and became Executive Director in 2009.
 He has been a housing activist and community organizer for 23 years, and was previously Director of Organizing at the Fifth Avenue Committee.

 Erica Hamilton is currently the Executive Director and Vice President of City Year New York.
-Throughout her career in the non-profit and private sectors Erica has always found a way to commit her time to causes that help individuals improve their access to educational, professional or leadership development opportunities.
-Prior to her current role, Erica spent over a decade managing and designing educational, professional and leadership development programs at several high-impact, non-profit organizations including: Prep for Prep, Sponsors for Educational Opportunity, the Institute for Youth Entrepreneurship and iMentor.
+Throughout her career in the nonprofit and private sectors, Erica has always found a way to commit her time to causes that help individuals improve their access to educational, professional, or leadership development opportunities.
+Prior to her current role, Erica spent over a decade managing and designing educational, professional, and leadership development programs at several high-impact nonprofit organizations including Prep for Prep, Sponsors for Educational Opportunity, the Institute for Youth Entrepreneurship and iMentor.
 In addition to leading City Year, Erica also currently serves on the Board of Directors for Community Roots Charter School in Brooklyn and the Arbor Brothers Foundation.
-Erica received her MBA from the Wharton School of the University of Pennsylvania, MPA from the Robert F. Wagner Graduate School of Public Service at New York University and BA from Harvard University.
+Erica received her MBA from the Wharton School of the University of Pennsylvania, an MPA from the Robert F. Wagner Graduate School of Public Service at New York University, and a B.A. from Harvard University.

-Jo-Ann Yoo is the executive director of the Asian American Federation, a membership organization that works with the over sixty nonprofits that represent and support the Pan-Asian community.
+Jo-Ann Yoo is the Executive Director of the Asian American Federation, a membership organization that works with the over sixty nonprofits that represent and support the Pan-Asian community in the Northeast.
 Jo-Ann’s professional experiences include program management and operations, fundraising, and advocacy in the fields of community development and immigrant rights.
 She serves on the board of directors of the Nonprofit Coordinating Committee of New York, an umbrella organization representing and serving some 1,500-member nonprofit organizations throughout New York City, Long Island, and Westchester.
 Additionally, she serves on the New York State AARP’s Diversity Council.
-For ten years, she served on the board of National Coalition for Asian Pacific American Community Development, the first national advocacy organization dedicated to addressing the community development needs of the AAPI communities.
+For ten years, she served on the board of the National Coalition for Asian Pacific American Community Development, the first national advocacy organization dedicated to addressing the community development needs of the Asian American and Pacific Islander communities.
 She was also a member of the first cohort of Coro’s New American Leaders Program and served on the Alumni Advisory Board of Coro New York.

-Steven Choi is the Executive Director of the New York Immigration Coalition – a pan-immigrant umbrella group in New York State with nearly 200 member organizations.
+Steven Choi is the Executive Director of the New York Immigration Coalition, a pan-immigrant umbrella group in New York State with nearly 200 member organizations.
 He was formerly the Executive Director of the MinKwon Center for Community Action in Flushing, Queens.
-He served as the Program Director for the Korean Immigrant Workers Rights Project and with the Asian American Legal Defense and Education Fund (AALDEF) protected low-wage Korean immigrants from employers.
-Mr. Choi has extensive experience in working with Korean and Asian American organizations, such as the National Korean American Service & Education Consortium (NAKASEC), the Korean Youth and Community Center (KYCC), and served as co-chair of the 9th Annual National Asian Pacific American Conference on Law & Public Policy.
-Mr. Choi received a JD from Harvard Law School, a MA from the University of Hawai’i, and a BA from Stanford University in History with Honors.
+He served as the Program Director for the Korean Immigrant Workers Rights Project and with the Asian American Legal Defense and Education Fund (AALDEF), protecting low-wage Korean immigrants from employers.
+Mr. Choi has extensive experience in working with Korean and Asian American organizations, such as the National Korean American Service & Education Consortium (NAKASEC), the Korean Youth and Community Center (KYCC), and has served as co-chair of the 9th Annual National Asian Pacific American Conference on Law & Public Policy.
+Mr. Choi received a J.D. from Harvard Law School, an M.A. from the University of Hawai’i, and a B.A. from Stanford University in History with Honors.